byu-oit/frontend-template-nuxt/README.md

 - An RFC will automatically be opened and closed for the change.
 - The release will automatically be tagged in git and a release will be created for that tag in GitHub.
 - If you do not bump the version number before merging to `master`, the RFC will not start and the deployment will fail
+- You may see warnings on the workflow after a seemingly successful deployment.
+If they are from the `butlerlogic/action-autotag@stable` action, they can be safely ignored.
+The maintainer has a bug in their logging.

 ## Configuring Implicit Grant Locally